Category Archives: cinematography

 The information overlays on Sony Burano are around the edge of the LCD image.

 Which is such a shame, because on the LCD screen the information overlays are no longer over the image, they are around the edge of the screen and the screen itself is of reasonable quality.
 When used with the loupe it is a nice viewfinder and I am sure many will want to use it this way.
-I suspect we will see some 3rd party adapters to eliminate the mirror and then all these issues go away.
+I suspect we will see some 3rd party adapters to eliminate the mirror or allow the screen to flip out and then all these issues go away.
 One note is that the overlays are only around the edge of the image on the LCD screen.
 If outputting to an external monitor the overlays are over the main image (I believe there will be a later firmware update to allow the output of a monitoring image with the overlays around the outside of the image via the HDMI at some point).

 Audio Inputs

 Another oddity is that it isn’t easy to get more than 2 channels of audio into the camera.
 I have become used to having my external mics on channels 1 and 2 and then using the cameras internal mic on channel 3 and 4 as a backup.
 But with only 2 analog XLRs you only have 2 inputs!
 The camera does have a small scratch mic on the operators side, but there is no other microphone built in to the camera.
 There is a way to get more than 2 channels of audio in and it and it involves the use of the top handle from the FX9.
 On the top of the Burano camera there is a little cover and under the cover there is the same connector as there is on the top of the FX9.
 And, Burano can take the FX9 top handle instead of the suppled handle.
 This then gives you the ability to use the MI Shoe on the FX9’s handle to feed 2 more channels of audio into the camera.
 The FX9 handle can be purchased from a Sony dealer as a spare part.
-But I have to say, when you are spending 25K on a camera this is a bit disappointing.
+But I have to say, when you are spending 25K Euro/USD on a camera this is a bit disappointing.
 Please Sony, make a small breakout box.

 Burano-extra-top-mounting Sony Launches New Burano CineAlta Camera